Nadia Comăneci: 1976 Summer Olympics

-She was ranked as the BBC Overseas Sports Personality of the Year for 1976 and the Associated Press's 1976 "Female Athlete of the Year".
-Back home in Romania, Comăneci was awarded the Sickle and Hammer Gold Medal for her success, and she was named a Hero of Socialist Labor.
+Comăneci was ranked as the BBC Overseas Sports Personality of the Year for 1976 and the Associated Press' 1976 "Female Athlete of the Year".
+Back home in Romania, she was awarded the Sickle and Hammer Gold Medal for her success, and Comăneci was named a Hero of Socialist Labor.
 She was the youngest Romanian to receive such recognition during the administration of Nicolae Ceaușescu.

 "Nadia's Theme"

 "Nadia's Theme" refers to an instrumental piece that became linked to Comăneci shortly after the 1976 Olympics.
 It was part of the musical score of the 1971 film Bless the Beasts and Children and originally titled "Cotton's Dream".
 It was also used as the title theme music for the American soap opera The Young and the Restless.

 Robert Riger used it in association with slow-motion montages of Comăneci on the television program ABC's Wide World Of Sports.
 The song became a top-10 single in the fall of 1976, and composers Barry De Vorzon and Perry Botkin Jr. renamed it as "Nadia's Theme" in Comăneci's honor.
 Comăneci never performed to "Nadia's Theme", however.
-Her floor exercise music was a medley of the songs "Yes Sir, That's My Baby" and "Jump in the Line," arranged for piano.
+Her floor exercise music was a medley of the songs "Yes Sir, That's My Baby" and "Jump in the Line", arranged for piano.